anostv/TraderValidator/README.md

 # TraderValidator

-Drag-and-drop traderconfig.txt files onto TraderValidator.exe to check the files for missing commas and duplicate lines.
+Drag-and-drop the traderconfig.txt file onto TraderValidator.exe to check the files for missing commas and duplicate lines.
+Also works on the different trader .txt files if you have split them up in categories.